Effect-TS/docgen/.changeset/silly-insects-draw.md

 - Reorder signature and example sections in Markdown generation
 - Remove redundant "Example" header in Markdown generation
 - runExamples is not false by default
+- Extract examples from descriptions (disable with `skip-type-checking` metadata on fenced code blocks)